Sixty per cent of health visitor teams in England experienced redeployment between 19 March and 3 June, according to a survey.

 ‘Health visitors should never have been redeployed, instead their time should have been spent on reaching the most vulnerable families during lockdown and checking in on all other families.’

-UCL economics associate professor Dr Gabriella Conti, who led the survey, said redeployment had caused ‘stress and anxiety’ among health visitors.
+UCL economics associate professor Dr Gabriella Conti, who led the survey, said redeployment in health visitor teams had caused ‘stress and anxiety’.

 A third (38%) of respondents had reported increased caseloads, sometimes by 50% or more.
 Of those three-quarters (73%) said their caseload had not returned to its usual size.